-- dehydration – can cause light-headedness, headaches, and darker urine
+- dehydration, which can cause lightheadedness, headaches, and darker urine

-Most side effects will disappear once a patient stops taking the medication; they can mostly be avoided by starting on a low dose and increasing the dose gradually.
+Most side effects will disappear once a person stops taking the medication.
+People can mostly avoid the side effects by starting on a low dose and increasing the dose gradually.

-Some laxatives react with other medications, so if a patient is taking other drugs, it is best to check with a doctor before taking laxatives.
+Some laxatives react with other medications, so if a person is taking other drugs, it is best to check with a doctor before taking laxatives.

-If symptoms get worse after taking laxatives, it is important to see a doctor.
+If symptoms get worse after taking laxatives, it is important to speak with a doctor.

-Often, this occurs after eating binges under the mistaken belief that food and calories will be rushed through the body before they are absorbed.
-This is not the case, and laxative abuse can lead to a number of health complications.
+Often, this occurs after overeating under the mistaken belief that food and calories will be rushed through the body before they are absorbed.
+This is not the case, and laxative misuse can lead to a number of health complications.

-While those misusing laxatives may notice weight loss, this is usually because of the loss of fluids; they do not reduce body mass, fat, or calories.
+While those misusing laxatives may notice weight loss, this is usually because of the loss of fluids.
+They do not reduce body mass, fat, or calories and

 Health complications associated with laxative misuse include:

-- Severe dehydration – this can cause tremors, weakness, blurry vision, and kidney damage.
+- Dehydration: This can cause tremors, weakness, blurry vision, and kidney damage.
 In extreme cases, it can lead to death.

-- Laxative dependency – the colon stops reacting to usual doses, meaning larger and larger doses are required.
+stops reactingto usual doses, meaning larger and larger doses are required.

-- Internal organ damage – the colon can become stretched and the muscle wall becomes thin and flaccid.
+- Internal organ damage: The colon can become stretched and the muscle wall may become thin and flaccid.

-How someone takes laxatives, and how often they take them, will vary depending on the form they come in.
+How someone takes laxatives and how often they take them will vary depending on the type.